 had a need for this with any motors on my machine.
 But it's something

-to try if you have persistent interference problems from your shaker
+to try if you experience interference problems that seem to

 In the DOF Config Tool